mikorotkov/mikorotkov.github.io/index.md

 # Career

-### Experteer GmbH, Munich (2016/04 ~ )
+### Experteer GmbH, Munich
-* **Senior Business intelligence manager** (2020/02 ~ )
-  * Successfully designed and implemented ETL solutions
+* Design and implementation of ETL solutions to enrich DWH with new data
-  * Administration and maintenance of data warehouse
+* Administration and maintenance of data warehouse (SQL Server)
-  * Oversee the migration of data from legacy systems to new solutions
+* Successful migration from VBA scripts to extraction of data with Python to increase data quality
-* **Business Intelligence Manager** (2018/02 ~ 2020/02)
-  * Successfully led the team in migration of company reporting from Excel to Power BI
+* Led the team in migration of company reporting from Excel to Power BI
-  * Automated update for multiple marketing reports using python, Google Apps script and SSIS
+* Automated report updates using python, Google Apps script and SSIS
 * Prepared and presented analysis to the top management in various business functions
-* **Web Analytics Manager** (2016/10 ~ 2018/02)
-  * Successful management of digital analytics and tracking projects
+* Successful management of digital analytics and tracking projects (Google Tag Manager and Google Analytics)
-  * Provided top management with analysis and insights to improve decision making
-* **SEO Intern** (2016/04 ~ 2016/10)
 * Creation and implementation of tracking, reporting and analysis concepts
 * Technical & Backlink SEO audit (Screaming Frog, DeepCrawl, Sistrix, Buzzstream)

-### InterNations, Munich (2015/09 ~ 2016/03)
+### InterNations, Munich
-* **Business Intelligence Intern**
-  * Preparation and optimization of ad-hoc and other reports using MySQL database
+* Preparation of ad-hoc analysis and reports using MySQL database
+* Optimization of reports and VBA macros
 * Creation and optimization of ETL processes (Pentaho spoon)

-###  Israeli Air Force, Israel (2007/05 ~ 2012/05)
+###  Israeli Air Force, Israel
-* **Team Manager** (2010/05 ~ 2012/05)
 * Department management
-  * Responsibility for information security and quality control in the department
+* Responsible for information security and quality control in the department
-* **Communication and Navigation Technician** (2007/05 ~ 2010/05)
 * Installation and maintenance of the communication and navigation equipment for the aircraft
 * Responsibility for expansive equipment and excellent quality of work

 <br/>